HectorVilas/odin-tic-tac-toe/README.md

 - ✔️functions to allow players to add marks to a specific spot on the board, and then tie it to the DOM, letting players click on the gameboard to place their marker
 - ✔️build the logic that checks for when the game is over
 - ✔️allow players to put in their names
-- ❌include a button to start/restart the game
+- ~~include a button to start/restart the game~~ left out by design
 - ✔️add a display element that congratulates the winning player (it's on their speechs)
-- ⭕optional - create an AI so that a player can play against the computer
+- ✔️optional - create an AI so that a player can play against the computer
 - - ✔️get the computer to make a random legal move
-- - ❓work on making the computer smart
+- - ✔️work on making the computer smart

 ## Roadmap